 - Sometimes becoming overwhelmed or overstimulated because your brain is processing so much input (especially in highly stimulating environments like a party or busy classroom)

 - Picking up on emotional cues, like empaths, and feeling a deep degree of empathy for others

-In other words, being highly sensitive has an emotional dimension to it, and most HSPs would qualify as empaths — they tend to feel the emotions of others just like empaths do.
+In other words, being highly sensitive has an emotional dimension to it, and many HSPs would qualify as empaths — they tend to feel the emotions of others just like empaths do.
 At the same time, being an HSP also involves being more sensitive to all sensory input, not just emotions.
 HSPs can become overwhelmed in situations that are simply too noisy, crowded, or fast-paced, whether there are specific emotions to deal with or not.

 Like introversion, high sensitivity has been well studied.
 It’s largely genetic and involves several unique differences in the brain.
 It’s also a healthy, normal trait shared by up to 20 percent of the population.

 - It’s likely that most (if not all) HSPs are also empaths